Selenium IDE Download and Installation and Introduction to Its Core Features:

 1) Table View

 It is the default view provided by Selenium IDE.
 The test case is represented in the tabular format.
-Each user action in the table view is a consolidation of “Command”, “Target” and “Value” where command, target and value refers to user action, web element with the unique identification and test data correspondingly.
-Besides recording it also allows user to insert, create and edit new Selenese commands with the help of the editor form present in the bottom.
+Each user action in the table view is a consolidation of “Command”, “Target” and “Value” where command, target and value refer to a user action, web element with the unique identification and test data correspondingly.
+Besides recording it also allows the user to insert, create and edit new Selenese commands with the help of the editor form present in the bottom.

 2) Source View